 - 1. The runner is responsible for knowing all the rules and is responsible for the actions of his/her pacer(s) and crew(s). - 2.
-You must pick up your run number on Friday, January 12, 2007. - 3.
+You must pick up your run number on Friday at the trail briefing. - 3.
 You must check in on race morning prior to the start of the race. - 4.
 Aid: there are three aid stations, 5.4 7.3 miles apart.
 We will be providing a variety of hot and cold food and drink.
-If you have special dietary needs or desires put your supplies in your drop bags. - 5.
+If you have special dietary needs or desires please put these supplies in your drop bags. - 5.
 Sharing the trail: we do not have exclusive use of the trails.
 The trails are well used by the general public.
 Exercise caution when approaching casual hikers.
 Please warn others of your approach.
 When in doubt give the right of way to others.